 “We search the internet everyday looking for the very best of What’s Happening, primarily on Manhattan’s WestSide, so that you don’t have to.”
 We make it as easy as 1-2-3.

-For future NYC Events be sure to check the tab above: “Notable NYC Events-May”
+For future NYC Events, check the tab above: “March NYC Events”

 Have time for only one NYC Event today?
 Do this:

 @ The Cathedral of St. John the Divine / 6:30-11PM, RSVP

 “Laurie Anderson presents an incredible drone-based sonic experience utilizing a number of historic guitars from her late husband Lou Reed’s collection.
 This installation, curated by Reed’s former guitar technician Stewart Hurwood, places the instruments in an arrangement against a group of amplifiers so that their tuned feedback creates an enveloping drone of harmonics that shifts and changes depending on the audience’s location within the space of the Cathedral.
 Further, the Cathedral’s natural 8-second echo will add immeasurably to the profound Doppler effect the audience experiences as they move around the space.”

 7 OTHER TOP NYC EVENTS TODAY (see below for full listing)